 Kathleen Meyers Leiner

 Kathleen Meyers Leiner has been teaching, performing and creating dance for universities, national and international festivals, museums, non-profit organizations, private, and public schools for over 35 years.
-Kathy draws inspiration from literature, social issues, and personal stories as she works with movers of all ages and levels of experience.
-She brings visual artists, writers, musicians, dancers, and educators, of a variety of disciplines, into a collaborative conversation which explores process through structured questions and ongoing research.
+Kathy draws inspiration from literature, social issues, and personal stories to develop workshops, performances and participatory events.
+She brings visual artists, writers, musicians, dancers, and educators, of a variety of disciplines, into collaborative conversations which explore process through structured questions and ongoing research.
 Currently, Kathy co-teaches a seminar course on Black Mountain College, is the Dance Program Director, Graham Theater Manager, and Chair of Fine Arts at the Asheville School.
 Kathy holds a Master of Fine Arts in Interdisciplinary Arts: Choreography & Visual Arts from Wilson College and a Bachelor of Fine Arts in Dance Performance and Choreography from Towson State University.
 She continues to grow as an educator and artist through her in-depth research of Black Mountain College and other interdisciplinary models to discover ways to engage community with interdisciplinary art

 To request a curricula vitae please email- [email protected]